The Xenophile Historian |

 I have noticed the same thing; right-wing and left-wing extremists shake hands more often than one would expect.
 Examples of extremists with unlikely allies include Lyndon LaRouche, the Rev. Louis Farrakhan, the Westboro Baptist Church, conspiracy theorists in general, and those liberals who think Pat Buchanan isn't so bad since he left the Republican Party.
 All these folks can be described as being "to the right of Attila the Hun, and to the left of Alpha Centauri."

 5. For a long time I thought that the entertainment industry's principal god was Mammon, meaning that if a particular movie or TV show brought in lots of money, they would make more like it.
 After all, isn't that why they have ratings services?
 I was wrong; most of today's directors seem willing to forego a profit to push a leftist political/cultural agenda.
 Just look at which films get nominated for awards.
 One of the biggest box office hits of 2004 was "The Passion of the Christ"--it attracted quite a few people who otherwise wouldn't set foot in a cinema--but on Oscar Night, it wasn't nominated for anything, nor have the studios shown much willingness to make more movies based on Bible stories.
 About the only movies since then with a Biblical theme are "One Night With the King" and "The Nativity Story"; if allegories count, there is also "The Chronicles of Narnia."
-Even Mel Gibson lost interest, going from "The Passion" to "Apocalypto."
+Russell Crowe starred in a movie about Noah, but that version of the story was so different from the Biblical account that I thought it was downright ridiculous, a fine example of a history movie where the director took too many liberties with the facts.
+Even Mel Gibson lost interest in Biblical movies, going straight from "The Passion" to "Apocalypto."

 Now I for one don't like getting preached at when I go to the movies; I'm there to escape the real world for a little while.
 Maybe that's why I always enjoyed science fiction.
 Apparently a lot of folks feel the same way, judging from box office receipts.
 Make a movie that promotes family values, or at least doesn't offend them, and the public will reward you by coming in droves; I heard those kind of movies generated 85% of all the revenue Hollywood earned in 2005.
-That's also why most of the animated features from Disney, Pixar and Dreamworks do well.
+That's also why most of the animated features from Disney, Pixar and Dreamworks did well, until Hollywood got addicted to promoting "woke" ideas.

 When people vote with their wallets that strongly, why doesn't Hollywood get the message?
 For the 2006 Golden Globe and Academy Award nominations, they ignored big moneymakers like "Star Wars," "Harry Potter," "Napoleon Dynamite," "King Kong," and "The Chronicles of Narnia."
 Instead, the candidates were films like "Syriana," "Brokeback Mountain," "Capote," "Transamerica" and "Paradise Now"--films that promote unnatural lifestyles or leftwing politics, and which few people have bothered to see, except in the big cities of the "blue states."
 If they expect me to enter a cinema more than once a year, and pay the ridiculous prices they charge for tickets and refreshments, that isn't the way to do it.
 It looks like I'll be sticking with the Internet and DVDs for the foreseeable future.